Property Stories: Amy Varle and Social Property Investment

 With the UK hastily working to trial and test its own adaptations of the Housing First strategy, it is only a matter of time before housing as a solution to homelessness becomes the preferential method of address across Britain.

-Indeed, the recent passing of the Homelessness Reduction Bill will see increasing pressures placed on local authorities to provide accommodation options for those who seek assistance.
+Indeed, the recent passing of the Homelessness Reduction Act will see increasing pressures placed on local authorities to provide accommodation options for those who seek assistance.

 There is only one (glaringly obvious) problem.

 We simply don’t have an adequate supply of suitable property to meet such elevated demand: there are over 1.8 million households registered on social housing waiting lists.
 And so, presently, housing as a rapid solution to homelessness is an option which is largely unavailable to those who need it most.